-- Understand the principles of exergy analysis, be able to calculate the lost work terms of power cycle components. - Know the importance of the Helmholtz and Gibbs functions, the uses of standard property changes in chemical reactions, and the idea of rational efficiency.. - Understand the principles of electrochemical energy conversion, be aware of different types of fuel cell technology, be able to calculate the Gibbs and Nernst potentials, and have a basic knowledge of fuel cell losses. - Understand the principles of phase equilibrium, the role of the chemical potential, and the Clausius-Clapeyron equation. - Understand equation of state theory including characteristic form, Maxwell's relations, ideal gases, ideal gas mixtures, imperfect gases, van der Waals form, and law of corresponding states. - Understand chemical equilibrium theory and the use of the equilbrium constant, be able to perform calculations for gas mixtures with one or two independent reactions, and be able to apply van't Hoff's equation. - Understand the rôle of steam and gas turbine cycles in electricity power generation and be conversant with likely future developments. - Be able to evaluate the performance of gas turbine plants including reheat, intercooling and recuperation.
+- Understand the principles of exergy analysis, be able to calculate the lost work terms of power cycle components. - Know the importance of the Helmholtz and Gibbs functions, the uses of standard property changes in chemical reactions, and the idea of rational efficiency.. - Understand the principles of electrochemical energy conversion, be aware of different types of fuel cell technology, be able to calculate the Gibbs and Nernst potentials, and have a basic knowledge of fuel cell losses. - Understand the principles of phase equilibrium for single and multi-component systems, the role of the chemical potential, and the Clausius-Clapeyron equation. - Be able to undertake phase equilibrium analysis for ideal mixtures (Raoult's Law). - Understand equation of state theory including characteristic form, Maxwell's relations, ideal gases, ideal gas mixtures, imperfect gases, van der Waals form, and law of corresponding states. - Understand chemical equilibrium theory and the use of the equilbrium constant, be able to perform calculations for gas mixtures with one or two independent reactions, and be able to apply van't Hoff's equation. - Understand the rôle of steam and gas turbine cycles in electricity power generation and be conversant with likely future developments.